by Jamie C. Williamson, PhD

 You also might try sharing this post with your spouse to start a discussion about what you both might want most for yourselves and your relationship this year.
 Talk about what it means to recognize that the best gifts are not the most expensive.
 The best gifts are tailored to the receiver’s unique needs and desires, reflect effort and involvement on your part, and demonstrate your commitment to the person and the relationship you share.
 Then work it out so you have the best (and perhaps, least expensive) Christmas ever.

-If you would like to give your spouse a Relationship Enhancement Workshop let me know if I can help.
+If you would like to give your spouse a private Relationship Enhancement Workshop let me know if I can help.